Singing hymns through masks, Christians mark pandemic Easter - WTMJ

 Associated Press

-From Protestant churches in South Korea to St. Peter’s Basilica at the Vatican, many worshippers followed national or local regulations aimed at preventing transmission of the coronavirus.
+From vast Roman Catholic cathedrals to Protestant churches, worshippers followed regulations on the coronavirus.
 In some European countries, citizens lined up on Easter for their turn to receive a COVID-19 vaccine.

 In the Lombardy region of Italy, where the pandemic first erupted in the West, a hospital gave a traditional dove-shaped Easter cake symbolizing peace to each person waiting to get vaccinated.
 Many who came were in their 80s and accompanied by adult children.

 A soccer team in Lyon, France, opened its stadium as a vaccination center for the long holiday weekend.
-Some 9,000 people were expected to receive their shots there over three days as the French government tries to speed up the pace of vaccinations amid a fresh outbreak of infections.
+Some 9,000 people were expected to receive their shots there over three days as the French government tries to speed up vaccinations amid a fresh outbreak of infections.

 In the Holy Land, air travel restrictions and quarantine regulations prevented foreign pilgrims from flocking to religious sites in Jerusalem during Holy Week, which culminates in Easter celebrations.
 Pope Francis lamented that the pandemic has prevented some churchgoers from attending services.